qiangliu-sd/Java-calls-C-dll/README.md

-# Call Windows C-dll (foreign) functions in Java: A Complete Template
+# Call Windows C-dll (foreign) functions in Java: A complete template
 Figuring out all the details of Java calling (foreign) C functions [(1)](#notes) defined in Windows dll could be daunting.
 This package uses simple examples to demonstrate the necessary know-how.

 ### Build Windows Dll